benslv/dots/README.md

 # Dotfiles
 These are my dotfiles.
-There's not a lot here at the moment, and I don't think there'll be much when I finish setting them up, either.
+They are very smol.